awsdocs/aws-secrets-manager-docs/doc_source/manage_delete-secret.md

 You can't directly delete a version of a secret\.
 Instead, you remove all staging labels from the version using the AWS CLI or AWS SDK\.
 This marks the version as deprecated, and then Secrets Manager can automatically delete the version in the background\.

 If you don't know whether an application still uses a secret, you can create an Amazon CloudWatch alarm to alert you to any attempts to access a secret during the recovery window\.
-For more information, see [Monitor secrets scheduled for deletion](monitoring_cloudwatch_deleted-secrets.md)\.
+For more information, see [Monitor AWS Secrets Manager secrets scheduled for deletion by using Amazon CloudWatch](monitoring_cloudwatch_deleted-secrets.md)\.

 To delete a secret, you must have `secretsmanager:ListSecrets` and `secretsmanager:DeleteSecret` permissions\.